pytorch-fdn/ambassador-program/ambassador/RANKING_WORKFLOW.md

 ## 🧪 How to Test the Workflow

-1. Create a test nomination
+1. Submit a test nomination
-2. Leave multiple `Score: X` comments from different users
+2. Leave `Score: X` comments from different GitHub users
+3. Wait for the scheduled action to run (or trigger manually)
-3. Confirm:
+4. Confirm:
    - The correct label (`approved`/`rejected`) is applied
-   - The score summary comment is posted
+   - The summary comment is posted
-   - No duplicate outcome labels exist
+   - Conflicting labels are removed

 ---

-## 🛠 Maintenance & Improvements
+## 🛠 Maintenance & Future Improvements

-- Currently, the logic is in `.github/workflows/finalize-nomination-ranking.yml`
+- Core logic lives in:
-- Future improvements could include:
+  - `.github/workflows/acknowledge-score-workflow.yml`
+  - `.github/workflows/finalize-ranking-scheduled.yml`
+- Ideas for improvement:
-  - Ignoring comments on non-nomination issues
+  - Restrict to nomination issues only
-  - Supporting updates to scores
+  - Allow score updates (override previous ones)
-  - Custom weights per reviewer
+  - Set scoring deadlines per nomination

 ---

 ## 🙋 Questions?

-Contact a repo maintainer or open an issue in this repository if you need help understanding or adjusting the workflow.
+If you need help updating or maintaining the workflow, contact a repo maintainer or open an issue in this repository.